Skip to main content

 Preview and publish

 Review how the boosted links will be distributed.
-When satisfied, publish and the agent will start adding the additional links.
+When satisfied, publish and the agent will start adding the additional links to your money pages.

-Boost links has been deployed across 7.3 million pages.
-The A/B test results below come from controlled tests on 2 sites across 3 markets, covering 64,400 total pages.
+These link boosting results come from controlled A/B tests on 2 sites across 3 markets, covering 64,400 total pages.
+Both money page boosting and position-based boosting were tested.

 +47%